mpcarl-ibm/crs-docs/_api/tools.md

 > IBM COS Standard Cross Region is currently in beta, and only available to registered users.
 Please contact [IBM sales](mailto:insidesales@cleversafe.com?subject=Beta Request) to enroll.

 Most tools that use the S3 API to interact with object storage are compatible with IBM COS, although some configuration is necessary to connect to the correct endpoint.

 # Command line tools

 #### AWS CLI
 The official command line interface for AWS is compatible with the IBM COS S3 API.
 Written in Python, it can be installed from the Python Package Index via `pip install awscli`.
 Access keys are sourced from `~/.aws/credentials`.

+These examples have been generated using version 1.10.66 of the CLI.
+To check the version installed, run `aws --version`.

 Minimum required `~/.aws/credentials` file: